Absence Hotline: 01226 710329 (Option 3)

 RED: 90% or below

-Each half term all children that have achieved 100% will receive special recognition in an attendance awards assembly.
-Children they will receive a certificate presented to them by Get to School Gary:
+Each half term all children that have achieved Excellent attendance will receive special recognition in an attendance awards assembly.
+Children will receive a certificate presented to them by Get to School Gary:

-In addition, one lucky child will be chosen (random raffle selection by a parent present at the assembly) to choose a special prize from our attendance awards cabinet which is situated in our main reception along with one lucky parent, of a child with 100% attendance, who will also receive a prize.
+In addition, one lucky child will be chosen (random raffle selection by a parent present at the assembly) to choose a special prize from our attendance awards cabinet which is situated in our main reception, along with one lucky parent of a child with excellent attendance, who will also receive a prize.

 Early Bird, Late Gate and Late Monitoring